mickaelsilva/wgMLST/README.md

 Output:

 * proteins.fasta containing the transaltion of all the genes from the given ffn file, without substring genes
-* x.fasta large set of .fasta files, 1 per gene
+* x.fasta large set of .fasta files, 1 file per gene

 =============
-##alleleCalling_ORFbased_protein_main2_local.py (local allele calling, uses the maximum number of local cores - 2)
+##alleleCalling_ORFbased_protein_main2_local.py (local allele calling, uses the maximum number of local cores minus 2)

 Given a list of genomes and a list of alleles, the program will perform an allele call using the defined alleles as probes